foens/hacking-solutions/2021/bsides/logemall/readme.md

 Our deviced attack plan is then to:

 1. Go next to the name rater.
-2. Fight and exchange the same Asciimon on the map.
+2. Fight and exchange some Asciimon.
+3. Fight the same Asciimon and exchange it again.
+We have triggered the `use-after-free` bug now.
-3. Change the name through the name rater such that the ID of the asciimon is changed.
+4. Change the name through the name rater such that the ID of the asciimon is changed.
-4. Fight the now changed Asciimon
+5. Start a fight with now changed Asciimon to log it.
+Just run away from it.
-5. Keep doing step 3 and 4 until all 152 Asciimons are logged!
+6. Keep doing step 4 and 5 until all 152 Asciimons are logged!

 This was my first plan.
 However, it always failed when I reached the 10th Asciimon.
-I figured out that `0x10` is `\n` and `fgets` only reads until it reaches a newline.
+I figured out that decimal `10` is `\n` and `fgets` only reads until it reaches a newline.
 Hmm.
 I walked around in the game and found a map where it could be found in the wild.
 Thus, the plan is now to log all the other Asciimons using the trick above, but log the 10th Asciimon, the *Caterpillar*, in the wild.

 This is what the attack does: